 Hospital Compare is a consumer-oriented website that provides information on how well hospitals provide recommended care to their patients.
-This information can help consumers make informed decisions about health care.
+This information can help consumers make informed decisions about where to go for health care.
 Hospital Compare allows consumers to select multiple hospitals and directly compare performance measure information related to heart attack, heart failure, pneumonia, surgery and other conditions.
 These results are organized by:

 In March 2008, data from the Hospital Consumer Assessment of Healthcare Providers and Systems (HCAHPS) survey, also known as the CAHPS Hospital Survey, was added to Hospital Compare.
 HCAHPS provides a standardized instrument and data collection methodology for measuring patient's perspectives on hospital care.
 Also in 2008, data on hospital 30-day mortality for heart attack and heart failure was displayed.
 Later in 2008, mortality rates for pneumonia was added.